WildObs/model-benchmark-testing-workflow/README.md

 #### File not found errors
 Ensure your exported dataset is in the correct directory

-No outputs generated
+#### No outputs generated
-Verify that your dataset follows the Camtrap-DP format
+Export the data again from the WildObs platform and place the extracted data in the /data folder to make sure that you are using the most recent classification results acquired from WildObs models.

 ## Contributing